-Missing toddler’s remains believed found in Tennessee
+Authorities await autopsy in Tennessee missing girl case

 Bail for Megan Boswell remains at $25,000 after a judge rejected a request to lower it from her lawyer, who cited her lack of a previous criminal record.
 The lawyer waived a preliminary hearing and the case was sent to a grand jury, with her next appearance scheduled for early May.

 Investigators with the TBI believed Evelyn’s mother and grandmother had information about her whereabouts.
 The Amber Alert issued for Evelyn said she was last seen Dec.
-26, but authorities said they weren’t sure of the date because of the mother and grandmother’s conflicting accounts.
+26, but authorities said they weren’t sure of the date because of the mother’s and grandmother’s conflicting accounts.

 Authorities stressed that the investigation was ongoing and there was limited information to provide Friday.
 The identity of the property owner wasn’t revealed, and authorities didn’t indicate whether there have been any additional arrests or charges.
 The district’s attorney general, Barry Staubus, said authorities would evaluate the case once the investigation was complete.